WilSegale/pythonProjects/README.md

 <span style="color:cyan">hint</span>: See PEP 668 for the detailed specification.

-# Just tpye | and it will install the packages
+# Just type this and it will install the packages

 ```painext
 pip3 install -r requirements.txt --break-system-packages